57,48 47,50 excl. VAT

 General information

-Juvenile-Onset Laryngeal Paralysis and Polyneuropathy (JLPP/POANV), is a severe neurological disorder that causes difficulty breathing and a loss of muscle coordination.
+JLPP is a severe neurological disorder that causes difficulty breathing and a loss of muscle strenght and coordination.
 This disorder is caused by a recessive mutation to the gene RAB3GAP1.
-This variant, observed in the Black Russian Terrier and Rottweiler, in the this variant also will be called neuronal vacuolation and spinocerebellar degeneration (NVSD).
-Similar variant has been observed in the Alaskan Husky.
+This variant, is observed in the Black Russian Terrier and Rottweiler, a similar variant has been observed in the Alaskan Husky.

 Clinical features